wolfv6/keybrd/doc/keybrd_library_user_guide.md

 Teensy LC is preferred over the older Teensy 2.0 for it's larger memory capacity and lower price.

 ## Getting started with Teensy, Arduino IDE, and keybrd
-The Arduino IDE is used to edit and compile sketches, and then load them on to the microcontroller.
+The Arduino IDE is used to

+1. edit sketches
+2. compile sketches into HEX files
+3. load the HEX file onto the microcontroller

 Teensyduino is a software add-on for the Arduino IDE that allows it to compile to Teensy.